uchicago-cs/chiventure/docs/playerclass.md

 ### Class Items
 _The Class Items module handles interactions between items and classes._

 Interactions between items and classes currently utilize a framework based on **multipliers**.
-Multipliers allow certain classes to be more or less proficient at using a certain item, and are currently represented by numerical values.
+Multipliers allow certain classes to be more or less proficient at using a certain item (whether this be in a combat situation, or elsewhere), and are currently denoted by numerical values.
+Class multipliers are stored internally within an item.

 Add a multiplier to an item for a given class:
 - `int add_item_multiplier(item_t* item, class_t* class, double multiplier);`

-Lookup the multiplier:
+Lookup the multiplier for a class-item pair:
 - `double get_class_item_multiplier(item_t* item, class_t* class);`

-Remove the multiplier:
+Remove the multiplier for a class-item pair:
 - `int remove_item_multiplier(item_t* item, class_t* class);`

 Internally, class restrictions are signalled by a multiplier of 0.